steven-phun/JavaScript-Projects/README.md

 ## [16x16 Sudoku Solver](https://steven-phun.github.io/Steven-Phun/16x16-Sudoku-Solver)

-Inspired by my professor, allowing students to solve his Sudoku as they pass by his glass door
+Inspired By: My professor, allowing students to solve his Sudoku as they pass by his glass door

-Accomplishments: first JavaScript project, deeper understanding how to style <table> with CSS
+Project Difficulties: Learning a new language JS, and adjusting width relative to screen size in CSS

-Roadblocks: Learning a new language JS, and adjusting width between different screen size in CSS
+Notable Features: Recursive backtracking algorithm

 Developed in: